The instability mechanism of compact multiplanet systems: Dynamical model integrator

 Our finding that instability times can be accurately recovered by considering only a handful of resonances (e.g., Fig.~\ref{fig:e0.0MMRs}) suggests that it may be possible to speed up $N$-body integrations of multiplanet systems for some purposes.
 It may therefore be fruitful to develop optimized, symplectic integrators for simplified dynamical model integrations.
+An example illustrating how to set up and integrate dynamical models with \celmech can be found at \url{https://github.com/shadden/celmech/blob/master/jupyter_examples/Lammers24DynamicalModels.ipynb}.